 Concerns about advertising related to their intrusiveness, their impact on the environment, body image, gender stereotypes, mental health, debt and the commercialisation of public space will inevitably crop up when discussing advertising, so it’s important to keep coming back to a positive, forward-thinking vision for our towns and cities.

 Set up a system for fighting new planning applications

 Stopping new billboards is a way for your group to have an immediate impact against the corporate outdoor advertising industry and build morale and momentum in the group.
-Around 20-30 objections to a planning application should be enough to have it ‘called in’ for local councillors to scrutinise the planning application more thoroughly.
+You can do this by mobilising local objections to planning applications for new billboards – around 20-30 objections to an application should be enough to have permission refused or potentially get it ‘called in’ for local councillors to scrutinise the planning application more thoroughly.

 It is crucial to stop these screens before they get planning permission as they are much, much harder to remove once constructed.

 Local councils have a planning portal where you can do a keyword search.
 Do an online search for ‘planning portal council’ with the name of your council to find it.
 Once you’re in the planning portal webpage search: ‘advertisement’ and ‘advertising’ to find any current applications.